150+ Ways to say I LOVE YOU in Different Languages ❤️ (w/ Pronunciation!)

 — has several meanings, including compassion, care, and tenderness.

-How to express your love and say I love you in Arabic:
+How to express your love in a different language and say I love you in Arabic:

 - ahabak أحبك

 - أنا احبك

 translates to You Are My love.
 How it’s pronounced depends on the gender of the person speaking: